DERaC-IO/DeracioTSS/README.md

 ![DeracioTSS](/misc/deractss_logo.png)

 # Instructions
 DeracioTSS is a Tornado/Python startup script.
 This script is primarily written for developers and affiliates of DERaC, but it is also open to the public under the [MIT Licence](/LICENSE).
+The change log is available at [CHANGELOG](/CHANGELOG.md) with some detailed discussions in [Issues](https://github.com/DERaC-IO/DeracioTSS/issues).

 ##### Caveat Emptor